Authenticating with Bootstrap Tokens

 FEATURE STATE: Kubernetes v1.18 [stable]

 Bootstrap tokens are a simple bearer token that is meant to be used when creating new clusters or joining new nodes to an existing cluster.
 It was built to support kubeadm, but can be used in other contexts for users that wish to start clusters without kubeadm.
-It is also built to work, via RBAC policy, with the Kubelet TLS Bootstrapping system.
+It is also built to work, via RBAC policy, with the kubelet TLS Bootstrapping system.

 Bootstrap Tokens Overview